Bemonn/React-Portfolio/README.md

 ## Description
 This is my React Portfolio, it's designed to be a single page site and easy to navigate whilst still giving the user the ability to gain a deeper insight into my skills and accomplishments and just get to know me better in general.

+It contains:
+- About me page
+- Portfolio page
+- Contact information
+- List of skills and resume

 ## Table of Contents
 - [Deployed Link](#deployed-link)
 - [Installation](#installation)